-David helps electric-power and industrial companies in North America transform their operations, focusing on the development of sustainable commercial approaches.
-Against a backdrop of market evolution, he helps executives stay ahead of trends in renewable-energy and new-grid technologies.
+David helps electric power and industrial companies in North America to transform their operations, focusing on the development of sustainable commercial approaches.
+Against a backdrop of market evolution, he guides executives on staying ahead of trends in renewable energy and new grid technologies.

-- directing the corporate restructuring of a distressed independent power producer—for example, identifying opportunities in wind, gas, energy trading, and coal
+- directing the corporate restructuring of a distressed independent power producer, including identifying opportunities in wind, gas, energy trading, and coal

 - helping a large solar developer to shorten its execution cycles significantly across utility-scale, commercial, and residential projects